hallvardkristiansen/sequencer_firmware/README.md

 # sequencer_firmware
-Firmware for the Modulo sequencer
+Firmware for modular synthesizer sequencer.

+Written for the itsybitsy cortex m4 and neotrellis keypad from adafruit.